 Obviously, this is a program geared more towards professionals and tech enthusiasts rather than the average gamer and PC user.
 If you actually want to buy the program or just test out the free version, you can find all the relevant download links on the official website.

-As its name might suggest, powerMAX is a very good burn-in test i.e. it places the CPU under extreme stress in order to maximize heat generation to see if the processor works well at high temperatures and whether the cooling solution is working as intended.
+As its name might suggest, powerMAX is a very good burn-in test.
+It places the CPU under extreme stress to maximize heat generation to see if the processor works well at high temperatures and whether the cooling solution is working as intended.

 As such, we certainly don’t recommend this program to beginners, but if you want to get into overclocking, then you can download the program for free here.